 Aegis Capital Corp. is a financial advisor firm headquartered in New York.
-It works mainly on a non-discretionary basis with individual clients, retirement plans, pooled investment vehicles and businesses.
+It works mainly on a non-discretionary basis with individual clients, pooled investment vehicles and businesses.
 The firm also provides financial planning services.

 Aegis Capital Corp. is a fee-based advisory firm.
 It charges an annual fee based on a client’s AUM, but it also receives commissions from selling various financial products like annuities, insurance, stocks and bonds.
 As the firm's advisors may be incentivized to encourage clients to make such transactions, this represents a potential conflict of interest.
 Even still, the firm abides by fiduciary duty, which legally binds it to act in your best interests.